 Cyanoacrylate – All grades adhere well to acrylic.
-Due to acrylics susceptability, to bond acrylic with cyanoacrylate, it is important to use cyanoacrylate adhesive sparingly.
+Due to acrylics susceptibility, to bond acrylic with cyanoacrylate, it is important to use cyanoacrylate adhesive sparingly.
 When operators try to wipe excess adhesive outside the joint away it will fog the acrylic.
 Cyanoacrylates offer a rapid cure in seconds, do not require any mixing or curing equipment.
-These adhesives are particularly suited to high speed production lines.
+These adhesives are particularly suited to high-speed production lines.
 Limitations – maximum gap fill is 0.5mm.
 Using alkoxy-ethyl cyanoacrylates will reduce visible powdery residue on the surface and is less pungent than a regular ethyl cyanoacrylate.

-Epoxy adhesive – single component epoxies are not suitable as the heat required to cure the adhesive will damage acrylic, however, two component epoxies will bond acrylic.
-Many grades will bond, however, often clear grades such as ET500, ET515 are preferred over black or other opaque products.
+Epoxy adhesive – single component epoxies are not suitable as the heat required to cure the adhesive will damage acrylic.
+However, two-component epoxies will bond acrylic.
+Many grades will bond; however, often clear grades such as ET500, ET515 are preferred over black or other opaque products.

 MS Polymer – For a flexible bonding solution MS Polymers can be considered.
 Since most acrylic is clear, MS359 CLEAR will provide a good finished appearance.

 Structural acrylics – several grades are available.
 MMA’s provide very good bond strength but are flammable and have a very strong odor.
-As a result, they are often not acceptable so Permabond formulated low odor toughened acrylic adhesives.
+As a result, they are often not acceptable, so Permabond formulated low odor toughened acrylic adhesives.

 To determine the best specific adhesive to bond acetal in your application, please provide some detail to our technical team and our adhesive advisors will get back to you with a recommendation.